Interview by Agata Kik and CLOT Magazine

 During Rewire 2022, Tactology Lab curators Dianne Verdonk & Roald van Dillewijn presented various self-made instruments that reflect on the tacticity of sound and reflect on their experimental work which finds new physical ways of interacting with technology for performing arts.
-Both artists, as Sounds Like Touch, stimulate interdisciplinary co-creation and function as a platform and springboard for artists and creators to experiment with physical forms and ways of interacting with technology.
+As Sounds Like Touch, both artists stimulate interdisciplinary co-creation and function as a platform and springboard for artists and creators to experiment with physical forms and ways of interacting with technology.
 The creative processes after the workshop and the results were presented at the festival.

 Recently, she founded Sounds Like Touch, a foundation that aims to create a tangible practice for both musicians and the audience of electronic music.

-In relation to the Rewire 2022 art programme/exhibition’s theme, how are any intuitive processes in your practice or on the contrary ways to approach your practice in a more calculated way, impact or balance in your practice? and what role do interruptions and afterthoughts play in as well?
+In relation to the Rewire 2022 art programme/exhibition’s theme, how are any intuitive processes in your practice or, on the contrary, ways to approach your practice more calculatedly, impact or balance in your practice?
+And what role do interruptions and afterthoughts play as well?